Serapieum-of-alex/statista/README.md

 conda install -c conda-forge statista
 ```

-It is possible to list all of the versions of `statista` available on your platform with:
+It is possible to list all the versions of `statista` available on your platform with:

 ```
 conda search statista --channel conda-forge
 ```

-## Install from Github
+## Install from GitHub
-to install the last development to time you can install the library from github
+to install the last development to time, you can install the library from GitHub
 ```
 pip install git+https://github.com/MAfarrag/statista
 ```

 ## pip
-to install the last release you can easly use pip
+to install the last release, you can use pip
 ```
-pip install statista==0.5.0
+pip install statista==0.6.0
 ```

 Quick start